cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 |

-Powered by `Cookiecutter <https://github.com/cookiecutter/cookiecutter>`_, Cookiecutter Tutor Open edX Production Devops Tools is a community maintained project template for jumpstarting production-ready, `Kubernetes <https://kubernetes.io/>`_-based installations of the `Open edX <https://openedx.org/>`_ online learning management system running on `AWS <https://aws.amazon.com/>`_ cloud infrastructure that is built and managed with fully parameterized `Terraform <https://www.terraform.io/>`_ and `Github Actions <https://docs.github.com/en/actions>`_ automation scripts.
+Powered by `Cookiecutter <https://github.com/cookiecutter/cookiecutter>`_, Cookiecutter Open edX Devops Tools is a community maintained project template for jumpstarting production-ready, `Kubernetes <https://kubernetes.io/>`_-based installations of the `Open edX <https://openedx.org/>`_ online learning management system running on `AWS <https://aws.amazon.com/>`_ cloud infrastructure that is built and managed with fully parameterized `Terraform <https://www.terraform.io/>`_ and `Github Actions <https://docs.github.com/en/actions>`_ automation scripts.
 The template offers a number of generation options, we invite you to check the dedicated `docs <https://github.com/lpm0073/cookiecutter-openedx-devops/tree/main/doc>`_ pages to learn more about each of them.

 .. image:: doc/cookiecutter-workflow.png
   :width: 100%